osiweb/unified_retro_keyboard/hardware/interface-ascii-atmega2560/README.md

 - Supports up to 3 keyboard LEDs
 - Supports up to 3 "special" host outputs, such as RESET, SCREEN_CLEAR, BREAK, etc.

+## Differences from ATMega328P version
+- Backward compatible with the ATMega328P version, with following enhancements:
+1. The Output2 can be a regualar TTL, open-collector, or open-emitter.
+In the 328P version, changing between regulary TTL output and open-collector on Output2 required changing an IC.
+1. The serial port no longer shares lines with the parallel output port, so both serial I/O and parallel output can be used at the same time without risk of conflict.
+However, serial I/O is not yet supported in the firmware.
+1. Because the rows are no longer driven by a 4-to-16 decoder circuit, and the columns are no longer read via a shift register, the row and column lines can be used for both input and output, which allows this board to interface with OSI keyboards directly (not yet supported in firmware).

 ## Overview
-- The keyboard rows are driven by a pair of 74LS138 decoders, allowing 4 GPIO lines to drive 16 rows.
-- The columns are read in via an 8-bit shift register, controlled by 3 GPIO lines.
+- Two GPIO ports are used to drive the row outputs, and one GPIO port is used to read the columns.
 - One 8-bit port is used for the parallel ASCII output.
 - Three GPIO lines are used to generate special outputs to the host.
 These could be RESET, BREAK, CLEAR, etc. These may be configured as open-collector (Hi-Z for HI, GND for LO), or open-emitter (5V for high, Hi-Z for LO).
-- Three GPIO lines are used to control keyboard LEDs.
+- Three GPIO lines are used to control keyboard LED, or other keyboard functions.

-- The DIP switch is wired into row 15 (last row) of the matrix.
-In the future, the DIP switch will be moved to row 9 to reduce RAM usage and speed up key scanning.
+- The DIP switch is wired into row 8 (of 0-15), to reduce RAM usage and speed up key scanning.
 - A serial (UART) port is provided.
 This could be used to provide serial output instead or parallel output, to support a bootloader, or even to accept a serial input stream from another source to send to the host as parallel ASCII data.

 ## Assembly Notes